ashenBlade/habr-posts/pg_dphyp/post.en.md

 Do you see this pattern?
 We take the elements in the cell under *the index less than ours by some power of two and use it as a base* to create the current set by adding the current outermost element.
 What is this power of two?
 You can see from the same diagram that the number of current leading zeros (or it can be represented as number of first element), that is, the set of neighbors that can be used to create the current one, is located $2^{zeros}$ steps back, where $zeros$ is the number of current leading zeros of the iteration number.

-Но ведь это таблица динамического программирования! Для вычисления текущего множества мы используем результат предыдущего вычисления. Стоп, и еще раз погодите! Не значит ли это, что для вычисления соседей для каждого из $2^i$ подмножества нам потребуется обработать ровно $2^i$ узлов? Да, значит! Таким образом все наше множество можно поделить на 2 части: базовую (base), где мы закешировали редко меняющуюся старшую часть, и табличную (table), которая вычисляется с помощью нашей таблицы динамического программирования. Вопроса о размере каждой части не возникает — table-часть берет то, что осталось: $64 - len(MSB)$ (либо наоборот). По итогу мы имеем следующий алгоритм:

-But this is a dynamic programming table!
+This is a *dynamic programming table*!
 To calculate the current set, we use the result of the previous calculation.
 Wait!
 Doesn't this mean that to calculate the neighbors for each of the $2^i$ subset, we will need to process exactly $2^i$ nodes?
 Yes, it means!
 Thus, our entire set can be divided into 2 parts: the base part, where we have cached the rarely changing upper part, and the table part, which is calculated using our dynamic programming table.
 There is no question about the size of each part — the table part takes what is left: $64 - len(MSB)$ (or vice versa).
 As a result, we have the following algorithm:

 1. If iteration number (number representation of subset bit mask) is divided by $2^{table size}$, then compute neighborhood - this is new base part begins.
 2. Otherwise: